nlemoing/resume-generator/articles/knight.md

 Everything we've talked about to this point would hold true regardless of the board size.
 But in some situations, we get interesting patterns if the knight is just a little too big for the board.
 In these cases, squares in the middle become impossible to reach because the knight can't maneuver tightly enough in the small spaces.

-I don't have any insight for explaining when patterns like these will occur.
+Besides noting that these patterns remind me of the [bouncing DVD logo](https://www.youtube.com/watch?v=QOtuX0jL85Y), I don't have any insight for predicting when patterns like these will occur.
 If you have any ideas, let me know!

-The animations are reminiscent of the [bouncing DVD logo](https://www.youtube.com/watch?v=QOtuX0jL85Y), though.

 ### Reaching every square